clearlinux/clear-linux-documentation/source/guides/network/vnc.rst

 #.
 SSH into your |CL| host

-   #.
+   a.
 On Linux distros and macOS:

       .. code-block:: bash